radumas/thesis/_site/README.md

     git push origin gh-pages
     ```

-5. While the Code for America Annual Report is a beautiful webpage, it doesn't really follow the principles of Jekyll terribly closely, i.e., most sections are individually styled, which leads to more editing of SASS than I would've wanted, so I'm switching to this theme shortly https://github.com/hmfaysal/Notepad/
+5. While the Code for America Annual Report is a beautiful webpage, it doesn't really follow the principles of Jekyll terribly closely, i.e., most sections are individually styled, which leads to more editing of SASS than I would've wanted, so I used the [Notepad theme](https://github.com/hmfaysal/Notepad/)

 Can add `reversed` to the liquid loops `{% for p in site.posts reversed %}` to display posts in order to display them in chronological order of their filenames, which makes working with the files less of a hassle.